MicrosoftDocs/Viva/Viva/insights/Tutorials/consump-model.md

 Before you run a query or a template in Query designer, you can use the following Consumption cost calculator in Power BI to calculate the estimated cost of running it.

-**Power BI template estimate**

-Within the following Consumption cost calculator, select the following details, and then select **Calculate** to get an estimate:
+* On the first page of the following Consumption cost calculator, select the following details for a Power BI template to see an estimate for it:

   * Name of the template
   * Time period for the analysis
   * Number of measured employees to include in the analysis

-<iframe width="600" height="373.5" src=https://msit.powerbi.com/view?r=eyJrIjoiZWY3ZGUyZDEtYjdjMS00ZDE4LTkyZmQtOGQzMzg0NzU0ZTM1IiwidCI6IjcyZjk4OGJmLTg2ZjEtNDFhZi05MWFiLTJkN2NkMDExZGI0NyIsImMiOjV9 frameborder="0" allowFullScreen="true"></iframe>

-The following example shows the cost of running the queries required for the **Business continuity** template, for the **Last 1 month**, and for **500** employees.

-![Example template estimate in the Power BI calculator.](../Images/WpA/tutorials/cost-example.png)

-**Query estimate**

-Within the following Consumption cost calculator, select the following details, and then select **Calculate** to get an estimate:
+* On the second page, select the type of query, and then select the following details to see an estimate for it:

-* Type of query, such as a Person or Meeting query
   * Metrics to include in the analysis
   * Time period for the analysis
   * Number of measured employees to include in the analysis

 <iframe width="600" height="373.5" src=https://msit.powerbi.com/view?r=eyJrIjoiZWY3ZGUyZDEtYjdjMS00ZDE4LTkyZmQtOGQzMzg0NzU0ZTM1IiwidCI6IjcyZjk4OGJmLTg2ZjEtNDFhZi05MWFiLTJkN2NkMDExZGI0NyIsImMiOjV9 frameborder="0" allowFullScreen="true"></iframe>

+The following example shows the cost of running the queries required for the **Business continuity** template, for the **Last 1 month**, and for **500** employees.

+![Example template estimate in the Power BI calculator.](../Images/WpA/tutorials/cost-example.png)

 ### Consumption model details